usmansbk/blog-draft/markdowns/observer-pattern.md

 </script>
 ```

 Next we create a list of Observers.
-(Basically a list of our Todo followers).
+(Functions that will make use of the list).

 ```html
 <script>